ncahyadi/OS-Virtualization/README.md

 # troubleshooting-OS-Virtualization
-Contains notes on how to tackle every errors, problems that occurred related to virtualization any OS
+Contains notes on how to tackle every errors, problems that occurred related to virtualization any OS.
+P stands for Problem, S stands for Solution.

 ## Installation

-### Problem 1 : Unsuccessful EFI Network Process
+### PI1     : Unsuccessful EFI Network Process
+#### SI1    :
-#### Solution 1 : (1) Change Firmware Type in Advanced Options from edit virtual machine to BIOS (it was EFI).
-(2) Make sure that the iso file is already assigned in vmware
+* Change Firmware Type in Advanced Options from edit virtual machine to BIOS (it was EFI)
+* Make sure that the iso file is already assigned in vmware

 ## Operation

+### PO1     : Innacurate mouse position
+#### SO1    :
+* uncheck override high DPI scalling behavior.
+    * It located in compatibility tab (vmware's properties) --> inside change high DPI settings